RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 ### Peppering

-[Peppering](https://en.wikipedia.org/wiki/Pepper_(cryptography)) is a technique similar to salting, in that it further strengthens hashes, however it's done in a different way.
+[Peppering](https://en.wikipedia.org/wiki/Pepper_(cryptography)) is a technique similar to salting, in that it further strengthens hashes, however it's done slightly differently.
 Rather than using a different salt per user and storing it with the user, peppering uses a single shared key, which must remain private.
 The objective of peppering is to ensure that even if the database is compromised, there's still missing data which would be needed to perform brute forcing: the pepper.

 #### Why not?